 Land administration is the process of administering the complex rights, restrictions, responsibilities and (increasingly) risks related to land and its use.
-Historically land administration was focused on State Land Titles offices.
-Growing demands of land markets and government policy initiatives stimulated evolution of LAS into statewide land information systems concerned with all private and public rights, restrictions and responsibilities including land use and land valuation components.
-In Victoria the State's land administration system is administered through the Department of Sustainability and Environment, a department with a longstanding and close working relationship throught the centre to the Department of Geomatics.
+Historically, land administration was focused on State Land Titles offices.
+The growing demands of land markets and government policy initiatives has stimulated the evolution of LAS into statewide land information systems concerned with all private and public rights, restrictions and responsibilities, including land use and land valuation components.
+The state of Victoria’s land administration system is administered through the Department of Sustainability and Environment, a department with a longstanding and close working relationship with CSDILA and the Geomatics discipline within the Department of Infrastructure Engineering.

 Spatial Data Infrastructures (SDI)

 Spatial Data Infrastructures are an evolving concept that provide the spatial or geographic base underpinning a state’s or a country’s economic, environmental, and social activities.
 Originally this was provided by a statewide mapping system, but now SDIs involve a complex digital environment.
 This environment includes a wide range of spatial databases and is concerned with standards and institutional structures and technologies, including the World Wide Web and Wireless Application Protocol (WAP).
 Spatial Data Infrastructures underpin an information-driven society, facilitating it in becoming spatially enabled.
 SDIs are an essential part of eGovernment strategies, and key to the provision of timely and relevant information about land to the public, business, and government.

 A digital twin is a virtual representation of real-world entities and processes, synchronised at a specified frequency and fidelity.

 - Digital twin systems transform business by accelerating holistic understanding, optimal decision-making, and effective action

 - Digital twins use real-time and historical data to represent the past and present and simulate predicted futures